 Digital Transformation and the Mobile Workforce

-For organizations that rely on a mobile workforce to deliver their products and services to customers, we have encouraging news: the digital transformation is finally here for you.
+In recent years, digital transformation has permeated nearly every industry—and organizations that rely on a mobile workforce to deliver their products and services to customers are no exception.

-Most software has been designed to solve business problems that take place in the office, at desks.
-While field service management tools have been available to support technicians as they install, maintain or fix equipment, their applicability has narrowly focused on just those use cases and connection to ERP systems.
+But most software has been designed to solve business problems that take place in the office, at desks.
+While traditional field service management tools have been available to support technicians as they install, maintain or fix equipment, their applicability is narrowly focused on just those use cases and connection to ERP systems.

-But the many, many more businesses that send scores of people to their customers for other purposes—such as home healthcare, education and training, residential and commercial services, among others—simply have not had enterprise grade software designed for them.
+But the many, many more businesses that send scores of people to their customers for other purposes—such as home healthcare, education and training, and residential and commercial services, among others—simply have not had enterprise-grade software designed for their unique needs.

-As a result, digital transformation for these businesses has been even more complicated than it needs to be.
-But with increased attention and understanding of the nuanced needs of mobile work, enterprise-grade software is finally enabling digital transformation for the mobile workforce.
+As a result, digital transformation for these businesses has been far more complicated than it needs to be.
+But with increased attention and understanding of the nuanced needs of mobile work, enterprise-grade software is finally enabling digital transformation — and, in turn, increased productivity — for the mobile workforce.

 What Is Digital Transformation?

-Digital transformation is a process of assessing how well an organization’s needs are being met, then using that information to leverage digital technology to create new, more efficient processes, opportunities, and solutions.
+Digital transformation is a process of assessing how well an organization’s needs are being met, then using that information create new, more efficient processes, opportunities, and solutions using digital technology.

 The exact meaning of digital transformation is different for nearly every company.
 When asked, some might describe it as making the switch from paper records to digital.
 Others may say that digital transformation means a move toward mobile maturity, or the ability to examine and create new revenue streams.

 At the heart—at least where mobile workforce management is concerned—digital transformation is the process of using and fine-tuning technology to meet the needs of your organization, your employees, and ultimately, your customers.